Monday, 25 June 2012

 Ma Shaofang was the first student leader I had ever met.
 After his release from prison, Ma became a businessman.
 He is staunchly determined never to leave China.

-In Tianjin’s TEDA Arts Center, I once conversed with the renowned collector Ma Huidong over drinks.
-As the wine warmed us up, Mr. Ma told me that after he graduated from China University of Political Science in the late 80s, he entered a re-education center.
+In Tianjin’s TEDA Arts Center, I once conversed with the renowned collector over drinks.
+As the wine warmed us up, Mr. Ma told me that after he graduated from China University of Political Science in the late 80s, he entered a center.
 After he’d been washed clean, he escaped from the center and began doing business.
 Twenty years after June Fourth, he’s still never been back to Tiananmen Square.
 Whenever he’s about to pass it in his car, he takes a detour.
 “After the gunfire of June Fourth, reform died,” Mr. Ma said.

-The famous philosopher Li Ming is my good friend, despite our age difference.
+The famous philosopher is my good friend, despite our age difference.
 In the 80s, before his hair had turned gray, he was already known for his work on the editorial board of the Walking Towards the Future series.
 He told me he was the research director of Youth Political College during June Fourth.
 After the crackdown, he was fired from his job, then arrested.
 In all these years, he never received a single penny from the Communist Party.
 His pay suspended, Li Ming scraped by with translation and writing.

 At the artists village in Songzhuang, I once shared drinks and conversation with the renowned poet Mang Ke.
 He told me how he returned to Beijing from abroad in early 1989 to celebrate the tenth anniversary of Today magazine.
 Along with Bei Dao and others like him, he added his name to an open letter calling for the release of Wei Jingsheng.
 After June Fourth, Mang Ke was detained at his home.
 A black bag was placed over his head and he was taken to a place he didn’t know.
 After two days, he was released.
 The people who took him said he was detained for his own safety.
 Afterwards, Mang Ke relied on painting to make a living.